-Comment: FWF audit reports and Corrective Action Plan (CAP) findings are shared with factory management and followed up during skype, mail or visit.
-The audit and CAP is not yet shared with worker representation.
+Comment: Fair Wear audit reports findings and Corrective Action Plans (CAPs) are shared with factory management and followed up during skype, email or visit.
+The audit and CAPs are not in all cases shared with worker representation, but Triaz is increasingly experimenting with the how to best involve the worker representation and will continue to see how this can be done in the best way.

-Recommendation: Triaz should make efforts to ensure that worker representation, where applicable, also receives the audit report and are involved in the establishment of improvement timelines.
+Recommendation: Triaz should continue to make efforts to ensure that worker representation, where applicable, also receives the audit report and are involved in the establishment of improvement timelines.